nasa/opera-sds-pcm/tools/README.md

 predate phased processing and are phase-aware as of this release.
 Older builds report against the absolute k-set grid, and the two `*_burst_db.py` tools rewrite `sensing_time_list` as a plain list, which silently strips the labels.

+### Forward processing from CSLC-S1 PGE output

+Two producers publish `L2_CSLC_S1` datasets, and the forward cascade counts both.
+`cslc_catalog_ingest` writes metadata-only datasets pointing at DAAC granules, with the burst id at `metadata.burst_id` and the acquisition time in the dataset `starttime`.
+A CSLC-S1 PGE job publishes the product itself: every published file (the `.h5`, a browse `.png`, the `.iso.xml`) is listed in `metadata.product_s3_paths`, and the filename metadata sits on each entry of `metadata.Files`. product2dataset also copies `burst_id`, `acquisition_ts`, `sensor` and `pol` to the top level and sets `starttime`, but datasets published before that change carry them only per file.

+The cycle evaluator matches either shape, counts VV products only, and records each dataset's `.h5` path.
+After deploying a release that changes coverage counting on a venue whose CSLCs were already published, run `reevaluate_disp_s1_cscs.py` so past dates are recounted;
+`backfill_cslc_dataset_metadata.py` is optional hygiene.

+The DISP-S1 smoke test proves the PGE path end to end in its "Phase 2b": it ingests the SLC behind frame 31241's 2019-06-13 acquisition in reprocessing mode, and `conf/sds/files/test/check_disp_s1_pge_cslc_feed.py` asserts that the resulting CSLCs complete the frame's cycle and k-cycle state configs and produce an `L3_DISP_S1` from the local `.h5` files.

 ## download_from_daac.py